MrSunnyboiii/Vegetable-Detection/README.md

 ## The Algorithm

-The model is retrained from the resnet-18 model, using a dataset of over 5000 images ([Found here](https://www.kaggle.com/datasets/misrakahmed/vegetable-image-dataset)).
-The model was retrained using jetson inference's built-in retraining system.
-More details on the process can be found [here](https://github.com/dusty-nv/jetson-inference/blob/master/docs/imagenet-example-python-2.md ).
+The model is trained from the resnet-18 model, using ([this](https://www.kaggle.com/datasets/misrakahmed/vegetable-image-dataset)) dataset which contains 15000 images.
+The model was trained using jetson inference's built-in image recognition program.
+More details on the process can be found [on this page](https://github.com/dusty-nv/jetson-inference/blob/master/docs/imagenet-example-python-2.md ).

 The python file utilizes the .onnx file to recognize an image that the user inputs.
 A few test images are also included.

-This vegetable types this model can detect are:
+The vegetable types this model can detect are:
 * Bean
 * Bitter Gourd
 * Bottle Gourd